-The Master of Natural Resources degree program requires students to take 18 credits in core classes, 18 credits in an area of emphasis, and 9 credits for the MNR capstone project.
+The Master of Natural Resources degree program requires students to take a minimum of 18 credits in core classes, 18 credits in an area of emphasis, and 9 credits for the MNR capstone project.
+Your total credits must equal at least 45.
 You can choose an area of emphasis from the certificate programs or you can opt for a self-designed area of emphasis based on your interests and goals.
+The program of study can be thought of as a contract between you, your committee, and OSU that outlines which courses and requirements you will need to complete in order to graduate.
 Your faculty advisor should help you create your program of study.
 Note that courses do not need to have the MNR prefix to be used in your program.
 View the complete list of the MNR course offerings in the OSU Catalog.
 The program coordinator will give you a guide to completing the program of study when you are accepted to the program.

 MNR Sections Introduction Ecology/Production Human Systems Methodology 3 credits 6 credits 6-9 credits in 2+ areas 3 credits Core (18 credits) provides breadth MNR 511: Intro to Sustainable Natural Resources See course offerings in the OSU Catalog.
-Economics Policy Sociology Ethics Communication See course offerings in the OSU Catalog.
-F Choose from th e following online gradu ate certificates Area of Emphasis (18-20 credits) provides depth Geographic Information Science Sustainable Natural Resources Water Conflict Management Fisheries Management Wildlife Management Forests and Climate Change Urban Ecrostry Urban Forestry Or student-designed, advisor-approved area of emphasis Capstone Project (9 credits) Project Option 1: MNR 560 Master's Case Study (3 credits)
+EconomicsPolicySociologyEthicsCommunication See course offerings in the OSU Catalog.
+Area of Emphasis (18 credits) Geographic Information Science Sustainable Natural Resources Water Conflict Management Fisheries Management Wildlife Management Forests and Climate Change Urban Forestry Or student-designed, advisor-approved area of emphasis Capstone i proken lip over more than one term Project (6-9 credits) Option 1: MNR 560 Master's Case Study (3 credits) MNR 561 MNR Capstone Project (6 credits) Option 2, only for SNR and FCC students: SNR 512 Sustainable Natural Resource Development (3 credits) SNR 506 Independent Project in Natural Resource Sustainability (2 credits) MNR 561 MNR Capstone Project (6 credits)

-As with all graduate degrees, 50% of the credits in your program must be "stand-alone" graduate classes.
+As with all graduate degrees at OSU, 50% of the credits in your program must be "stand-alone" graduate classes.